A black hole in a near-pristine galaxy 700 million years after the Big Bang

 \subsection{PBH hydrodynamical simulations}

-Using cosmological N-body and hydrodynamic simulations with the \textsc{Gizmo} code~\citemet{Hopkins2015MNRAS.450...53H}, we model the formation of the first galaxies in PBH-seeded halos, taking into account the accretion and feedback of an isolated PBH with $10^6\,M_{\odot}$.
-This PBH mass scale naturally arises from the thermal history of the ultra-early Universe, related to the $e^+e^-$ phase transition.
-To simulate the formation of structure around the PBH, we adopt the numerical recipes summarized in ref.~\citem{Zhang2025arXiv250317585Z}, to which we refer for further details.
+Using cosmological N-body and hydrodynamic simulations with the \textsc{Gizmo} code~\citep{Hopkins2015MNRAS.450...53H}, we model the formation of the first galaxies in PBH-seeded halos, taking into account the accretion and feedback of an isolated PBH with $5\times 10^7\,M_{\odot}$, placed in a simulation box of comoving size $L \sim 1\ \mathrm{Mpc}/h$.
+This PBH mass scale could arise from an initial $\sim 10^6\,M_{\odot}$ seed, related to the $e^+e^-$ phase transition in the ultra-early Universe~\citep[e.g.][]{Carr2021PDU....3100755C}, and assuming subsequent growth through the merger of clustered PBHs in a highly biased region.
+To simulate the formation of structure around the PBH, we adopt the numerical recipes summarized in~\citet{Zhang2025arXiv250317585Z}, to which we refer for further details.
+The simulations are run to $z \sim 7$, when QSO1 is observed.
 We specifically implement a star formation prescription for Jeans unstable gas in the vicinity of an accreting PBH, taking into account the intricate interaction between the different gaseous components.